med-air/Contrastive-COVIDNet/README.md

 ```

 ## Citation
-If you find this code useful, please cite in your research papers.
+If you find this code and dataset useful, please cite in your research papers.
 ```
 @misc{wang2020contrastive,
     title={Contrastive Cross-site Learning with Redesigned Model for COVID CT Classification},